rocky-linux/sig-core-toolkit/func/README.md

 There are two ways to run through the tests:

 * By running `/bin/bash runtests.sh`
+  * Runs all core tests
+* By running `/bin/bash stacktests.sh`
-  * Runs all tests
+  * Runs all stack tests (eg, lamp, ipa)
 * By running `/bin/bash monotests.sh`
-  * Runs all tests one by one to help identify failures as they happen
+  * Supposed to runs all tests one by one to help identify failures as they happen (not functional)

 Adding Tests
 ------------